Protect your company’s investment with these five ideas for making a great first impression.

-About the author – David Goodwin is the president of Ad Vice Studios, a Richmond, Va-based marketing services company.
+David Goodwin is the president of Ad Vice Studios, a Richmond, Va.-based marketing services and sign design company.
 David has built his career and his business collaborating with property managers, developers and architects to transform commercial properties into attractive destinations with unique brands and customer experiences.

 Ad Vice Studios